 Let me finish with some words from Suzette Clough who is launching a beautiful website to the world shortly.
 If you wish to pay real attention to your creativity using a radically transformative creative practice.
 Follow Suzette on Facebook and become part of her powerfully creative tribe.

 ‘‘Working with Vivienne allowed the power and beauty of the written word to marry the visual imagery of my website.
 We talked about vocabulary, its impact and even the placing of line length and endings.
 Vivienne transformed my message – each word now means something.
 Vivienne writes visual poetry.
 If you ever thought copy writing skills were an optional extra please think again.’

 If you want to develop a relationship with a writer who can fillet, synthesise and create powerful, concise marketing messages then please contact VKN Digital.

 Like a piece of ice on a hot stove the poem must ride on its own melting.

-— Robert FrostTags: commercial, content, creative, marketing, poetry
+— Robert FrostTags: content, marketing, poetry